amirouche/ff.js/README.md

 fail to give a clue about what data is passed around.

-An immutable application state called `model` is passed between the different functions.  `render` through `view` functions have the responsability to return reactjs components based on the current `model` and controllers have the responsability to *transform* that `model` into a new model that will be used to re-render the application, hence the loop thing.
-When you want to break the loop aka. change route, you can call `redirect` in the controller.
+An immutable application state called `model` is passed between the various (maybe async) functions.  `render` through view functions have the responsability to return reactjs components based on the current `model`.
+Controllers have the responsability to *transform* that `model` into a new model that will be used to re-render the application.
+Hence the loop thing.
+When you want to break the loop aka. change route aka. change path, you can call `redirect` in the controller.

 The following paragraph try to help with that.